inspiration & inerrancy character of God final authority revelation conclusion recommended reading

 Those who question this truth have an understanding of God that is contrary to that revealed in Scripture.
-Their concept of God is not the one that is revealed in the Bible, rather it is a god of their own image and are therefore they are guilty of idolatry.
+Their concept of God is not the one that is revealed in the Bible, rather it is a god of their own imagination and are therefore they are guilty of idolatry.

 If Scripture is the infallible Word of God then it goes without saying (or at least it should) that scripture is the final word on any matter it touches.
 Once scripture makes a declaration then that settles the issue.
 No arguing, no ifs or buts.
 Whether one likes what is said is irrelevant, the Book has spoken therefore the matter has been resolved.
 We may ignore it, try to explain it away, but none of these in any way nullifies the fact that Scripture has spoken and it is the final word on that particular issue.
 One’s response is another matter altogether.

 If Scripture is not infallible then we need to ask those who proclaim this: "what is your final authority on all matters?"
 If Scripture is not infallible, who decides what part to accept and reject?
 Clearly such people will have to rely on human reasoning.
 This makes human reasoning and judgement the final arbiter of such matters.
 Thus we have contradiction: a fallible mind deciding what is infallible!

 Such a process will result in people choosing what they like and rejecting what they do not.
 In doing so they quote ‘learned men’ of the past and/or of the present.
-But such is the condition of the human heart that there will be groups of people who will saying one thing and another group something different and so on without any definite rule of authority.
-We then end up in a position where people will choose what they like and rejecting those parts they do not.
+But such is the condition of the human heart that there will be groups of people who will saying one thing, another group something different and so on without any definite rule of authority.
+We then end up in a position where people will choose what they like and rejecting those parts they do not like.
 Thus there would be no final definitive rule of faith and belief.

 These Bible rejecters then will have a mix and pick religion, totally divorced from the clear truth of the Word of God, and are on the broad road of total deception.